Casting call! Kilkenny kids wanted for new RTEjr TV series

 One parent/guardian of the participants will accompany the kids throughout filming but will not be the focus of the show, although they will appear on-screen at times helping with firewood and heavy duties and around the fire.
 The production company will also provide a chaperone who will be assigned to the group.

-Each group will comprise three kids ideally from the same family spanning between ages 6 and will be working within the Covid rules to ensure the safety of everyone.
+Each group will comprise three kids ideally from the same family spanning between ages 6 and 11 and will be working within the Covid rules to ensure the safety of everyone.

 A strict child protection policy will also be in place in line with the industry standards.